MissTiny/partially-interpretable-estimators/Argon/README.md

 Rscript requirements.R
 ```
 ## Regression
-Folder **Regression** contains the training processof regression task presented in the paper.
+Folder **Regression** contains the training process of regression task presented in the paper.
+In the folder, "parkinsons_load.R" is provided as an example.
+To get the RData file of the dataset, run "parkinsons_load.R".
+For other datasets, please see the pretrained model, or create similar data loading R file.

 Following are the parameters setting and training command:

 ```train
 ##load functions
 Rscript load_functions.R
 echo "function load finished"

 #Parameter Tuning set
 count=0